weewx/weewx/docs_src/custom/json-generator.md

 The difference is that the reader can change it afterwards.
-Alongside the readings, the generator writes the arithmetic needed to convert between units, so a page can offer a unit switch that works without fetching anything.
-The Horizon skin puts one in its masthead.
+Alongside the readings, the generator writes the arithmetic needed to convert between units, so a page can offer a unit picker that works without fetching anything.
+The Horizon skin has one, in its navigation.

 Nothing needs configuring for this.
-If you would rather not have it, drop the switch from the template.
+If you would rather not have it, drop the unit picker from the template.

 ## Publishing over FTP or rsync